elemental-lf/benji/README.rst

 have some shortcomings in the ``concurrent.futures`` implementation which lead to an excessive memory usage.

+The ``master`` branch contains the development version of Benji and may be broken at times and may even destroy your backups.
+Please use the latest pre-releases to get some resemblance of stability and a migration path from one pre-release to the next.

 The Kubernetes integration is currently in the process of being completely rewritten to use an operator based approach.
 In the meantime the ``benji-k8s`` container image together with the Helm chart already provides a solid way of backing up